Should I wash my vulva?

 What's the difference between a vulva and a vagina?

-First of all, let's review what the vagina is and what the vulva is.
+First of all, let's remind ourselves what a vagina is and what a vulva is.
 The vulva, often confusede with the vagina, is the part of the body that covers the external female genitalia.
 The vulva is made up of the labia majora and minora, the clitoris and the vestibule.

 The vagina, unlike the vulva, is an internal genital organ.
 It is the muscular tube located at the level of the vulva, between the urethra and the anus, used during childbirth or penetration.
 On average, it is 8 cm deep.
 The vagina is connected to the uterus and cervix.
 Inside the vagina is the famous G-spot, said to be an erogenous zone.